 Third Part: Future Paths

-As far as future paths, Mandelbrot does a really decent job describing the problem, but he fails to provide solutions.
-This is not a criticism; it is a consequence of working with a complex non-linear system.
+As far as future paths, Mandelbrot does a decent job describing the problem, but he fails to provide solutions.
+This is not a criticism; it results from working with a complex non-linear system.

 But what to replace it with: now that is the question.
 It begins with fractals.

-Since understanding fractals is paramount to understanding how we can apply them to the stock market, let’s spend a little more time unpacking fractals.
+Since fractals are paramount to understanding how we can apply them to the stock market, let’s spend a little more time unpacking fractals.

 What are Fractals?

 Fractals are self-similar.
-They start with basic rules, and wind up amazingly complex.
-Yet smaller parts inherently reflects the whole.
+They start with basic rules and wind up amazingly complex.
+Yet smaller parts inherently reflect the whole.

 Fractals are how we develop complexity from simplicity.
-It is seen the shapes of nature (waves, weather, sand, landscape, trees, etc).
+It is seen in the shapes of nature (waves, weather, sand, landscape, trees, etc.).

 Since it is difficult to comprehend fractals, often we resort to pictures or fractal geometry to provide an example.

 Above, you can see another geographic representation of a fractal.
-Consider this a three-dimension picture of what stock market returns look like regardless of the time frame.
+Consider this a three-dimension picture of stock market returns regardless of the time frame.

 Said another way, there are “fat tails” to worry about.
 And moreover, since volatility clusters, fat tails are contagious.

 So, while a normal distribution curve suggests that tail events are rare, fractals predict that tail events are startlingly common.
 Thus the “100-year flood” comes twice in one year.
-This feature of the market, rather than being a bug, helps changes our understanding of both risk and reward, but also of fat tails (extreme risk… AKA ruin).
+This feature of the market, rather than being a bug, helps change our understanding of both risk and reward and fat tails (extreme risk… AKA ruin).